Tarvaris Jackson: Coaching career

 In 2018, Jackson took a graduate assistant role at Alabama State, his alma mater.
 In 2019, Jackson was named quarterbacks coach for Tennessee State.

 Personal life and death

 Jackson was married and had three children.

 Jackson was arrested on June 25, 2016, in Kissimmee, Florida, and charged with aggravated assault after police said he threatened his wife with a gun.
 After the arrest, Jackson publicly stated that he lacked the money to afford an attorney.

-On April 12, 2020, Jackson was killed in a car crash nine days before his 37th birthday.
+On April 12, 2020, Jackson was killed in a car crash at age 36.
 The Alabama Law Enforcement Agency said Jackson was killed in a single-car crash at 8:50 p.m.
 He had been driving in Pike Road, Alabama, when his 2012 Chevrolet Camaro drifted off the road, struck a tree and flipped.
 Jackson had been driving 70 mph in a 30 mph zone and was wearing a seatbelt.